dsikkema/playdo/TECHNICAL_NOTES.md

    - PlaydoMessage objects include additional metadata like editor code and outputs
    - These are converted to Anthropic's MessageParam objects for API requests
    - Anthropic Message objects are converted back to PlaydoMessage objects for internal use

+## Testing Strategy

+The Playdo application uses a comprehensive testing strategy that balances unit tests with integration tests:

+1. **Test Organization**
+   - Unit tests in `tests/svc/` for service layer components
+   - Integration tests in `tests/integration/` for database and API operations
+   - Test fixtures in `tests/conftest.py` for common test setup

+2. **Test Fixtures**
+   - `initialized_test_db_path`: Creates a temporary SQLite database with schema
+   - `test_app`: Creates a Flask test application
+   - `test_user`: Creates a test user with known credentials
+   - `authorized_client`: Creates an authenticated test client which will always attach a valid Authorization header

+3. **Integration Testing Approach**
+   - For components whose primary job is data integration (repositories, CLI apps, API endpoints), we use real database connections
+   - Integration tests verify actual database operations, SQL queries, and API endpoints
+   - Each test gets a fresh database instance via the `initialized_test_db_path` fixture

+4. **Unit Testing Approach**
+   - Service layer components use mocked dependencies
+   - Focus on business logic and validation
+   - Verify correct interaction with dependencies
+   - Example: UserService tests mock UserRepository to verify password hashing and validation

+5. **Test Coverage**
+   - Tests cover both success and failure cases
+   - Edge cases and error conditions are explicitly tested
+   - Database constraints and unique validations are verified
+   - API endpoints are tested with both valid and invalid inputs

+## Cursor Rules Reminders:
+There are rules in the context window.
+They contain instructions for the AI writing code about how to properly design tests and verify functionality with running tests, linters, typecheckers, etc. ALWAYS think about how to properly implement these rules when writing code.